 - Is a curfew in place?
 Yes

-- The Government of Nigeria has implemented a curfew from 12:00am to 4:00am daily.
+- The Government of Nigeria continues to have a 12:00am to 4:00am daily curfew in place.

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
 Yes

 - Passengers arriving in Nigeria must self-isolate for seven days and then retest.
 They must continue self-isolating until test results are received, usually between 24-48 hours.
 Isolating in the city of port entry (Abuja or Lagos) is recommended but not required.

 The Nigerian Center for Disease Control (NCDC) advises if you are showing symptoms of COVID-19 while in Nigeria, you must self-isolate and call the state helpline or the NCDC at 0800 9700 0010 for further guidance and information on testing.

 Travelers who feel ill with fever, cough, or difficulty breathing should:

 - Observe self-isolation immediately by staying indoors and avoiding contact with people

 - Call the state helpline to arrange testing.

 - Avoid self-medication